 - Relationship leverage (e.g., this would be your sphere of influence)

 By the way, the different types of leverage I mentioned here are from the book “The Leverage Equation“, which I highly recommend.
 I applied them to the use case of being a realtor.

 The Best Sales Jobs According to Median Income in Commissions

-Before I can conclude whether real estate is the best sales job, let’s also compare sales jobs in other fields in terms of median income.
+Before concluding whether real estate is the best sales job, let’s compare sales jobs in other fields regarding median income.

-So I looked at income data from payscale with a focus only on commissions.
+So I looked at income data from payscale focusing only on commissions.